reynoldw/Agent-Lens/README.md

 - Python 3.8 or higher
 - pip (Python package installer)
-- A valid OpenAI API key
+- A valid OpenAI or Claude API key

 ### Installation